OpenEnroth/OpenEnroth/HACKING.md

 Documentation:
 * Documentation should be in doxydoc format with `@` used for tags, and starting with `/**` comment introducer.
 * Documentation should be written in English.
-There are some leftover comments in Russian throughout the codebase, feel free to translate them into English when you have a chance.
 * Please leave original function offsets intact.
 If you have a chance, move them to doxygen comments using `@offset` doxygen tag (e.g. `@offset 0xCAFEBEEF`).

 Naming:
 * Use `MM_` prefix for macro naming.
 Macro names should be in `SNAKE_CASE_ALL_CAPS`.
+* Use `SNAKE_CASE_ALL_CAPS` for `enum` values.
+E.g. `ITEM_CRATE_OF_ARROWHEADS`, `ITEM_SLOT_RING6`.
 * Use `CamelCase` for everything else.
+* Type names should start with a capital letter.
+E.g. `IndexedArray`, `InputAction`, `PlatformLogLevel`.
+This applies to all types, including classes, structs, enums and typedefs, with certain exceptions as listed below.
-* Class names and method & function names should start with a capital letter.
-E.g. `FileInput::Read`.
+* Method & function names should start with a lowercase letter.
+E.g. `Vec3::length`, `gridCellToWorldPosX`, `getCeilingHeight`.
 * Variable names should start with a lowercase letter.
 E.g. `int monsterCount = level->MonsterCount()`.
-* Names of private members should end with an underscore to visually distinguish them from variables without having to spell out `this->` every single time.
-E.g. `initialized_ = true`, where `initialized_` is a member field.
+* **TODO**.
+Names of private members should start with an underscore to visually distinguish them from variables without having to spell out `this->` every single time.
+E.g. `_initialized = true`, where `_initialized` is a member field.
 * Note that the above doesn't apply to POD-like types as for such types all members are public and are named just like ordinary variables.
-* We haven't yet settled on a single naming convention for `enum` values, so name them the way you like.
-Both `CamelCaseStartingWithUppercaseLetter` and `SNAKE_CASE_ALL_CAPS` are OK.
+* Exceptions to the rules above are STL-compatible interfaces, which should follow STL naming rules.
+So it's `value_type` for iterator value type, and `push_back` for a method that's adding an element to a container.

 Code formatting:
 * `*` and `&` in type declarations should be preceded by a space.
 So it's `char *string`, and not `char* string`.